bterwijn/memory_graph/README.md

 memory_graph.show( locals(), block=True )
 ```

-So much so that function `d()` is available as alias for exactly this
+So much so that function `d()` is available as alias for easier
-for easier debugging.
-Additionally it logs all locals by printing them
+debugging.
+Additionally it logs all locals by printing them which
-which allows for comparing them over time.
+allows for comparing them over time.
 For example:
 ```
 from memory_graph import d